Lynn From: Career

 After completing her training, From joined the University of Toronto's Faculty of Medicine as a lecturer in 1972 and was later appointed as an associate professor (Pathology and Medicine) in 1984.
 Also in 1972, Dr. From joined the medical staff of Sunnybrook Medical Centre, where she worked in the Division of Dermatology until 1981.
 Later that year she joined the staff of Women's College Hospital as its pathologist-in-chief.
 She remained in that position until 1992.
 In 1993, From became the head of dermatology at Women's College Hospital and established several programs including a Dermatology Laser Unit (1994), a Wound Care Clinic (1995), and an Alopecia Clinic (1996).
 While working at Women's College Hospital, she was also the National Director of the Sun Awareness program which was “sponsored by the Canadian Dermatology Association and supported by the Canadian Cancer Society.

 Prior to her retirement in 2000, From was a member of the hospital's Board of Directors (1984–1989 and 1997–1999) as well as the hospital's foundation Board of Directors (1991–1993).
 During her career she won numerous research awards, published several books, as well as published her medical research in multiple journals including: The New England Journal of Medicine, Canadian Medical Association Journal, Journal of the American Academy of Dermatology.
 She was also on the editorial board of several journals including The American Journal of Dermatopathology, Pediatric Dermatology, Journal of Cutaneous Pathology.

 Retirement

-From retired from her position as Head of Dermatology in 2000 and passed away on April 19, 2020.
+From retired from her position as Head of Dermatology in 2000 and died on April 19, 2020.